 Eco-conscious, affordable, reliable, lots of options.
 Just like us!

 Why Should Kids Study Music??

 Music Makes the Brain Grow Childhood music lessons actually enlarge the brain.
-German researchers found taht the brain area used to analyze musical pitch is an average of 25% larger in musicians.
+German researchers found that the brain area used to analyze musical pitch is an average of 25% larger in musicians.
 The younger the musical training begins, the larger the area.
 (Nature, April 23, 1998)

 Substance Abuse Lowest in Music Students

-A Texas Commision on Drug and Alcohol Abuse report showed that secondary students who participated in band or orchestra reported the lowest lifetime and current use of all substances.
+A Texas Commission on Drug and Alcohol Abuse report showed that secondary students who participated in band or orchestra reported the lowest lifetime and current use of all substances.
 (Houston Chronicle, January 11, 1998)

 Higher Test Scores

 A ten-year study, tracking more than 25,000 students, shows that music-making improves test scores.
 Regardless of socioeconomic background, music-making students get higher marks in standardized tests than those who had no music involvement.
 The test scores studied were not only standardized tests, such as the SAT, but also in reading proficiency exams.(Dr. James Catterall, UCLA, 1997)

 A McGill University study found that pattern recognition and mental representation scores improved significantly for students given piano instruction over a three-year period.
 They also found that self-esteem and musical skills measures improved for the students given piano instruction.
 (Dr. Eugenia Costa-Giomi, April, 1998)